Higher Everyday

 What is the Higher Everyday Living Fee (HELF)?

-The objective is to allow the resident to have more control over whether they use, and incur the cost of, Higher Everyday Living services.
+The objective of the introduction of the HELF is to allow the aged care resident to have more control over whether they use, and incur the cost of, additional services over and above the services subsidised by the Commonwealth.

-The HELF includes optional services such as premium meal choices, on-site entertainment options, premium outings and access to personal services like hairdressing.
+The HELF may include optional services such as premium meal choices, on-site entertainment options, premium outings and access to personal services like hairdressing and private transport.

 The objective is to offer residents a more personalised care experience while providing a revenue source for quality improvements.